sbchengyiwei/Online-Chatroom/README.md

 # Online-Chatroom
 An online chat application developed by java spring boot and HTML css.
+### Layers:
-The back-end with Spring Boot;
+- The back-end with Spring Boot;
-The front-end with Thymeleaf;
+- The front-end with Thymeleaf;
-Application tests with Selenium;
+- Application tests with Selenium;
 You can download the code and open it as a Maven project in IntelliJ.

 ## The Back-End